 Climate Change, Disasters and Human Mobility

-- Who is a climate migrant?
-Conceptualising climate change as a factor that is causing and impeding human mobility, both within and across borders
+- Why is the term “climate refugee” problematic?
+Conceptualising climate change as a factor that is causing and impeding human mobility, both within and across borders.

-- Disappearing states, statelessness and the relevance and application of the 1954 Statelessness Convention
+- The notion of “disappearing” states, statelessness and the relevance and application of the statelessness conventions

-- The legal framework governing climate change and its relevance to climate migration, including the Taskforce on Displacement created under the auspices of the Paris Agreement and recent trends in climate change litigation under human rights arrangements
+- The legal framework governing climate change where it is relevant to disaster risk reduction and climate-related human mobility, including the work of the Taskforce on Displacement and recent trends in climate change litigation under human rights regimes.

-- Solutions available through legal frameworks, including options and methods for opening regular migration pathways, enhancing local resilience to climate related hazards through planning, property and human rights law, and the possibility of a new international treaty for climate migrants.
+- Solutions available through legal frameworks, including options and methods for opening regular migration pathways, enhancing local resilience to climate related hazards through planning, property and human rights law, and the (im)possibility of a new international treaty.

 The course will balance the central theories of international law with the joint challenges of climate change and migration.
 Upon successful completion of the course, students will be able to:

-- Identify and articluate the strengths and weaknesses of various emerging and proposed approaches to climate change related migration
+- Identify and articulate the strengths and weaknesses of various emerging and proposed legal responses to climate change and disaster-related human mobility

 The students will develop and further skills and competences in: